jwtk/jjwt/README.md

 You read (parse) a JWS as follows:

 1. Use the `Jwts.parser()` method to create a `JwtParserBuilder` instance.
-2. Call either [setKeyLocator](#key-locator) or `verifyWith` methods to determine the key used to verify the JWS signature.
+2. Call either [keyLocator](#key-locator) or `verifyWith` methods to determine the key used to verify the JWS signature.
 3. Call the `build()` method on the `JwtParserBuilder` to return a thread-safe `JwtParser`.
 4. Finally, call the `parseClaimsJws(String)` method with your jws `String`, producing the original JWS.
 5. The entire call is wrapped in a try/catch block in case parsing or signature validation fails.
 We'll cover